Transform Forgotten Pieces into Stunning Decor

 Step 2: Apply the First Coat of Chalk Paint

-- Using a paintbrush or foam roller, apply an even coat of chalk paint over the entire dresser.
-Chalk paint is popular because it requires minimal prep work and gives a smooth, matte finish.
-Choose a color that fits your style and space—whether that’s a clean white, a soft pastel for a calming look, or a bold jewel tone to make a statement.
+Using a paintbrush or foam roller, apply an even coat of chalk paint over the entire dresser.
+Chalk paint is a favorite for many because it requires minimal surface prep.
+It adheres well even without primer and creates a smooth, matte finish that feels timeless and elegant.

 Step 3: Dry and Recoat